-Our approach is to create an environment where better behaviour will encourage better learning.
-The school, along with the support of parents, can work together to create a learning environment which young people can enjoy and feel safe.
+Our approach within a nurturing ethos is to create an environment where better behaviour will encourage better learning.
+The school, along with the support of parents/carers can work together to create a learning environment where young people can enjoy learning and feel safe.
+Early identification is crucial so that intervention can support children and young people to help them address their behaviour.